Lisbon Metro

 The Lisbon Metro is one of the most beautiful and best cared for in Europe: a great way to get to the center from the surrounding areas.

 The Lisbon Metro is the fastest way to get around the city and a good option if you’re traveling long distances.
-It's considered to be one of the best-kept and cleanest metros in Europe, comparable to Madrid’s subway system.
+It's considered to be one of the best-kept and cleanest metros in Europe, comparable to Paris' subway system.
 In Portuguese, the Metro in Lisbon is called “Metropolitano de Lisboa”.

 The subway’s first section was opened to the public in 1959.
 It connected Sete Rios and Entrecampos.
 During the following years, the metro was expanded, but its most important extension took place after 1988 when the company was nationalized.